grant/talks/applications.md

 - Use PaperCall and internal event trackers to find events to submit CfPs for.
 - Use meetup.com and contact local organizers.

+## 2020, Feb JSConf HI
+- Title: Building Massively Asynchronous Serverless Applications
+- Abstract: Serverless lets you write code your way without worrying about the underlying infrastructure.
+Deploy functions or apps as source code or as containers.
+Build full stack serverless applications with storage, databases, machine learning, and more.
+In this session, you'll learn best practices on building massively distributed workloads in the cloud using TypeScript and Google Cloud Platform.

 ## 2019, Node+JS Interactive 2019

 - Title: Go Serverless with Google Cloud Functions